 Q: Should I contact a faculty member in the program during the application process?

-A: We encourage you to visit our Faculty Expertise page to see if there are any faculty members whose research and interests match yours.
+A: We encourage you to visit our Faculty Expertise page to see if there are any faculty members whose research and interests match your own.
 If you are interested in working with a particular faculty advisor, it is recommended to contact them regarding your application and research interests.
 However, we suggest that students wait to do this until after they have submitted their complete application.

 Q: Can I be admitted without an advisor?

 A: You are not required to identify an advisor to apply to the program, however you are required to have an advisor in order to be admitted.
 In addition to the completed application and academic credentials, one of the requirements for our program is that students have an assigned advisor upon being admitted to that program.
-This is to ensure that students receive the proper guidance throughout their program.
-If you are interested in working with a particularly faculty member, you may wish to contact them regarding your application and research interests.
-Admission to the program is competitive, due to limited space and advisor availability, and we sometimes have to deny admission when a suitable advisor is not identified.
+This requirement is to ensure that students receive the proper guidance throughout their program.
+If you are interested in working with a particular faculty member, you may wish to contact them regarding your application and research interests.
+Admission to the program is competitive due to limited space and advisor availability.
+We sometimes have to deny admission when a suitable advisor is not identified.

 Costs and Funding

-Q: What are the costs for the Master’s or PhD program?
+Q: What are the costs for the MS or PhD program?

-A: The costs for the program (tuition/fees) can be found on the Graduate Admissions Food Science and Technology page under the “Costs” tab.
+A: The costs for the program (tuition/fees) can be found on the Graduate Admissions Food Science and Technology page.
 Additional information regarding costs and fees by semester is provided on the University Registrar website.

 Q: Do you have any funding / scholarship opportunities?

-A: Approximately half of our students receive funding through graduate associate positions or fellowships.
+A: Approximately 80% of our students receive funding through graduate associate positions or fellowships.
 These positions are offered on a competitive basis, and graduate associate positions are also based on advisor funding and interest.
-Students who apply early for Autumn will be considered for fellowship nomination (before Dec.
-1st for international applicants, and before Dec.
-15th for domestic applicants).
+Students who apply early for autumn will be considered for fellowship nomination (before December 1st for international applicants, and before December 15th for domestic applicants).

 Q: How do I apply for a graduate associate (GA) position or fellowship?